solana-foundation/developer-content/content/guides/advanced/full-stack-solana-development.md

 }
 ```

-In the program module, we've got two instructions - these are like the endpoints
+In the program module, we've got two instruction handlers - these are like the
-of an API.
-Every time we call them via a transaction sent to an RPC, we pass in
+endpoints of an API.
+Every time we call them via a transaction sent to an RPC,
-some context (`ctx`) - the state of the blockchain, which accounts are
+we pass in some context (`ctx`) - the state of the blockchain, which accounts
-interacting with it, any data passed in, etc. Think of this like the body of a
+are interacting with it, any data passed in, etc. Think of this like the body of
-POST request.
+a POST request.

-Both of these instructions take in arguments that have specific formats which we
+Both of these instruction handlers take in arguments that have specific formats
-define later on and they return a `Result` type, which is a way to handle
+which we define later on and they return a `Result` type, which is a way to
-responses/errors in Rust (kind of like a HTTP response code).
+handle responses/errors in Rust (kind of like a HTTP response code).

 `let counter = &ctx.accounts.counter;` creates an immutable reference using the
 value `counter` passed in from the context.
 For this program, we'll be